yougotwill/SIDE/README.md

 ![signature help](img/signature.png)

 **Highlight** will underline the word under cursor, smartly.

-Green underline means that SIDE will highlight only the word in the given function scope.
+Green underline means that SIDE will highlight words in the given function scope.
+SIDE knows when a word is an `acessor` (a property of an object which is usually separated by a `.` or `->`), so the highlighted words will be filtered by the criteria if a word is an acessor or not.
-Unless the word is a function.
-In that case it will highlight all the word occurrences in the file.
+If the word is a function call, than it will highlight all those function calls in the current file.

-Yellow underline means that SIDE can't figure out the scope.
+Yellow underline means that SIDE is unsure.
-In which case it will highlight all occurrences of the word in the file.
+When the line is yellow, SIDE will highlight all the occurrences of the word in the file, but filtered by the criteria if a word is an `acessor` or not.

 **Highlight** and **Rename** work hand in hand.

-Rename will select all the highlighted words for editing.
+**Rename** will select all the highlighted words for you to edit.

 ![rename](img/rename.png)

-Rename can also select all occurrences of the word in a file.
+**Rename** can also select all occurrences of the word in a file, but filtered by the criteria if a word is an `acessor` or not.

 ![rename all](img/rename_all.png)

 **Reference** panel shows all references for the given symbol.

+![References](img/references.png)

 Sometimes it is useful to cycle through the references in just the open views, in which case you can assign a key binding.

-![References](img/references.png)

 **Completions** will show all the symbols and words found in the opened views, with the type of the symbol and the file from where it is found.
 The types can be:
 * `[c]` - class